diem/website/website/blog/2019-11-15-5-months-and-growing-strong.md

 - Scaling outreach through tooling, events, programs, and bounties
 - Supporting engineering efforts of the Technical Steering Committee and Roadmap process.

 Now, we want to make it easier and faster to submit code and documentation to the Libra project.
-On November 26, we're launching a new, streamlined process for completing Contributor License Agreements (CLAs).
+On November 26th, we’re launching a new, streamlined process for completing Contributor License Agreements (CLAs).
 As with many open-source projects, you must complete and sign a CLA before you can submit code to the Libra project on GitHub.

 Our new process streamlines how CLAs are submitted, reviewed, and verified, whether for individuals or for contributors working on behalf of a corporation or business.

 You can start the process from GitHub.
-Choose which type of CLA best fits your situation (individual or corporate) and follow the directions to fill out the appropriate form.
+Choose which type of CLA best fits your situation (individual or corporate), fill out a form, and go from there.
+If your CLA requires additional signatures, we’ll make sure to collect those so you can focus on your code.

-PRs submitted are not guaranteed to be accepted in a timely fashion.
-If you have an ambitious feature that you wish to add to Libra Core and which does not fit into the existing Roadmap, reach out through engineering channels or to the Libra Association and start a discussion.
+As in any open source project, a CLA qualifies contributions for review, but submissions are not guaranteed to be accepted by maintainers.
+If you have an ambitious feature that you wish to add to Libra Core, and which does not fit into the existing Roadmap, reach out through engineering channels or to the Libra Association to start a discussion.
 Code review and code acceptance is managed by project maintainers.
 Review the [Contribution Guide](https://developers.libra.org/docs/community/contributing) and [Coding Guidelines](https://developers.libra.org/docs/community/coding-guidelines) prior to submitting your changes.

 ## Expanding the technical Roadmap and technical governance

 You can check the technical progress we're making toward the Libra Core mainnet launch on our [Roadmap](https://github.com/orgs/libra/projects/1).
 Completed work includes: